Smart time tracking tools for high-performing us freelancers

 Revising long-form piece 2 hours 1 hour

-You will see which tools truly save time and where your human thinking is still the main factor.
+As a result, you will see which tools truly save time.
+You will also see where your human thinking is still the main factor.
 This helps you choose what to keep and what to drop.

 With branding and marketing tools